Srinidhi2507/MongoDB_MERNstack/README.md

 7. In another terminal, navigate to the client directory and start the frontend: cd client npm start

-Usage
+##Usage
-Open your web browser and go to http://localhost:3000 to access the application.
+-Open your web browser and go to http://localhost:3000 to access the application.
-Register for a new account or log in if you already have an account.
+-Register for a new account or log in if you already have an account.
-Navigate through the menus to find jobs or freelancers, and manage your profile.
+-Navigate through the menus to find jobs or freelancers, and manage your profile.

-Contributing
+##Contributing
-Contributions are welcome!
+-Contributions are welcome!
 If you have suggestions for improvements or want to report issues, please create an issue or submit a pull request.

-Acknowledgments
+##Acknowledgments
-Inspiration from various freelancing platforms.
+-Inspiration from various freelancing platforms.
-Thanks to the open-source community for providing resources and tools.
+-Thanks to the open-source community for providing resources and tools.